notFazal/Grow-Garden/weekly-notes/week8.md

 **Missing**: N/A

 ## Recent Progress:
-- Chose our project idea which is Focus Garden
+- Helmer added template of frontend and we tested on our ends which works as intended.
-- Brainstormed implementation methods for the Focus Garden features.
+- Using Google cloud API to keep track of user data.

 ## Meeting Notes:
 GitHub Revisions and Contributions